Cultural Institute Fellows

 Kat Austen is an artist and interdisciplinary researcher with a passion for the environment, digital media and understanding the worlds complex networks.
 Her work focuses on understanding our decision-making in terms of our relationship to the environment, with a particular focus on climate change.

-Kat said: "Interdisciplinary research is a particular focus at the University of Leeds, and I'm very much looking forward to working with its Priestley International Centre for Climate and the Interdisciplinary Centre for Scientific Research in Music."
+Kat said: "Interdisciplinary research is a particular focus at the University of Leeds, and I'm very much looking forward to working with its Priestley International Centre for Climate among others."

 Christophe de Bezenac and Dave Lynch